-- ▶ The Filipino Overseas Labour Office, in collaboration with the ILO, for example, runs a service in China, Hong Kong (SAR) that provides information and advice, including on issues of contract termination where loss of employment leads to involuntary irregular migration status.106 - ▶ Under the Ethiopia's Overseas Employment Proclamation No. 923/2016, as amended, the Government of Ethiopia is required to appoint labour attachés in destination countries to ensure protection of the rights, safety and dignity of workers employed overseas, and follow up on complaints and to monitor recruitment agencies abroad (Ethiopia 2021; Andrees et al. 2015). - ► The Cooperation Agreement on Labour Migration between Guatemala and Mexico, for instance, aims to raise the level of knowledge about recruitment regulation in the two countries, maintain a registry and disseminate it to assist Guatemalan migrant workers in Mexico (ILO 2016a, p.
-74).

-▶ The Republic of Korea responded to an increase in irregular migration by implementing a flexible Employment Permit System (EPS) through MoUs with 15 countries of origin that set out the mutual responsibilities and rights of the governments in relation to recruitment, selection criteria and placement in Korea.
+- ▶ The Filipino Overseas Labour Office, in collaboration with the ILO, for example, runs a service in China, Hong Kong (SAR) that provides information and advice, including on issues of contract termination where loss of employment leads to involuntary irregular migration status.106 - ▶ Under the Ethiopia's Overseas Employment Proclamation No. 923/2016, as amended, the Government of Ethiopia is required to appoint labour attachés in destination countries to ensure protection of the rights, safety and dignity of workers employed overseas, and follow up on complaints and to monitor recruitment agencies abroad (Ethiopia 2021; Andrees et al. 2015). - ▶ The Republic of Korea responded to an increase in irregular migration by implementing a flexible Employment Permit System (EPS) through MoUs with 15 countries of origin that set out the mutual responsibilities and rights of the governments in relation to recruitment, selection criteria and placement in Korea.
 Under the MoUs, the Korean Ministry of Employment and Labour operates liaison offices in all the countries of origin to provide pre-departure training and orientation, including for the prevention of recruitment abuses and to ensure that no fees are charged to workers at any stage.
 Employers must obtain special permits to access the EPS labour pool and meet certain conditions to participate, and origin countries that violate the requirements may be suspended from the scheme for a fixed duration (Andrees et al., 55-56).

 Some bilateral arrangements address recruitment directly by expanding opportunities for regular migration.
 Some States conclude multiple bilateral agreements on recruitment while other arrangements adopt a sectoral recruitment approach based on collaboration and exchange of information (for examples see ILO 2016a).
-The bilateral labour migration agreement between the Republic of Moldova and Israel in the construction sector, prepared in consultation with social partners in both countries, aims to provide enhanced opportunities for regular migration and reduce the negative effects of irregular migration by ensuring labour and social protection to workers (ILO 2017b, 39).
+The bilateral labour migration agreement between the Republic of Moldova and Israel in the construction sector, prepared in consultation with social partners in both countries, aims to provide enhanced opportunities for regular migration and reduce the negative effects of irregular migration by ensuring labour and social protection to workers (ILO 2017c, 39).
 See also Annex II.

-▶ Under Bilateral agreement concerning the Placement of Filipino Health Professionals in Employment Positions in the Federal Republic of Germany, parties agree to cooperate, among others, to exchange ideas and information about their experiences with the aim of improving and simplifying job placement procedures.
+Under Bilateral agreement concerning the Placement of Filipino Health Professionals in Employment Positions in the Federal Republic of Germany, parties agree to cooperate, among others, to exchange ideas and information about their experiences with the aim of improving and simplifying job placement procedures.
 Parties must further ensure that 1) the recruitment and employment of Filipino health professionals under the Agreement shall be in accordance with the existing laws, procedures, guidelines and regulations of each country; 2) Filipino health professionals to be deployed are in possession of an appropriate and duly signed employment contract (Attachment to the BLA); and health professionals are provided with proper briefing/ orientation prior to their departure on relevant laws, regulations, policies, procedures, norms, cultures and practices in both countries of origin and destination relative to their deployment (BLA, Clause C).
 The bilateral agreement further includes provisions regarding job placement procedures including on unauthorized recruitment, and the job placement in cases where the employment contract, through no fault of the worker, does not materialize or is terminated subsequent to arrival, which help prevent migrant workers falling into irregularity upon loss of employment.